Pysched/MS3-DM/README.md

 ## About

 Book Shelf is an web application, designed as a great place for avid book lovers, page turners, friendly discussion and a facility to aid users to buy books.
 The aims of the site are to be a central location for people who want to read reviews by fellow book enthusists, join a bookclub group, arrange online meeting times for healthy discussion and as a place where they can link to buy the books they want.

 Users will be able to perform CRUD (Create, Read, Update and Delete) profiles, book listings and book club meetings.
 Users will be able to update all listings and meetings once they are signed up and logged in.

-A free to join site that brings people together and allows them to share their passion and buy books.
+A free to join site that brings people together and allows them to share their passion and buy books

 ### Why This Project?

 This app was created for the Data Centric Development project of [**_Code Institute's_**](https://codeinstitute.net/) Full Stack Software Development course.
-The project scope was to create a web app using Python and a no-SQL database (MongoDB), which uses **CRUD** operations to allow users to easily create, read, update and delete data from a databse viewed through a web application
+The project scope was to create a web app using Python and a no-SQL database (MongoDB), which uses **CRUD** operations to allow users to easily create, read, update and delete data from a database viewed through a web application

 This was developed as both a front-end and backend project.
 The technologies used for each are:
 - Frontend: HTML, CSS, JavaScript